Mobutu Sese Seko: Early years and education

 Mobutu, a member of the Ngbandi ethnic group, was born in 1930 in Lisala, Belgian Congo.
 Mobutu's mother, Marie Madeleine Yemo, was a hotel maid who fled to Lisala to escape the harem of a local village chief.
 There she met and married Albéric Gbemani, a cook for a Belgian judge.
 Shortly afterward she gave birth to Mobutu.
 The name "Mobutu" was selected by an uncle.

 Gbemani died when Mobutu was eight.
 Thereafter, he was raised by an uncle and a grandfather.

-The Belgian judge's wife took a liking to Mobutu and taught him to speak, read, and write fluently in the French language, the official language of the country in the colonial period.
+The Belgian judge's wife took a liking to Mobutu and taught him to speak, read, and write fluently in French, the official language of the colony.
 His widowed mother Yemo relied on the help of relatives to support her four children, and the family moved often.
 Mobutu's earliest education took place in the capital Léopoldville (now Kinshasa).
 His mother eventually sent him to an uncle in Coquilhatville (present-day Mbandaka), where he attended the Christian Brothers School, a Catholic-mission boarding school.
-A tall and physically imposing figure at 6 ft 3 in (1.91 m), Mobutu dominated school sports.
-He also excelled in academic subjects and ran the class newspaper.
-He was known for his pranks and impish sense of humor.
+He excelled in academic subjects and ran the class newspaper.
+He was also known for his pranks and impish sense of humor.

 A classmate recalled that when the Belgian priests, whose first language was Dutch, made an error in French, Mobutu would leap to his feet in class and point out the mistake.
 In 1949 Mobutu stowed away aboard a boat, traveling downriver to Léopoldville, where he met a girl.
 The priests found him several weeks later.
 At the end of the school year, in lieu of being sent to prison, he was ordered to serve seven years in the colonial army, the Force Publique (FP).
 This was a usual punishment for rebellious students.

 Army service

 Mobutu found discipline in army life, as well as a father figure in Sergeant Louis Bobozo.
 Mobutu kept up his studies by borrowing European newspapers from the Belgian officers and books from wherever he could find them, reading them on sentry duty and whenever he had a spare moment.
-His favourites were the writings of French president Charles de Gaulle, British prime minister Winston Churchill, and Italian Renaissance philosopher Niccolò Machiavelli.
+His favorites were the writings of French president Charles de Gaulle, British prime minister Winston Churchill, and Italian Renaissance philosopher Niccolò Machiavelli.
 After passing a course in accounting, Mobutu began to dabble professionally in journalism.
 Still angry after his clashes with the school priests, he did not marry in a church.
 His contribution to the wedding festivities was a crate of beer, all his army salary could afford.